Information About Us

 - Provide vital Command, Control, Communications, Computer, and Intelligence (C4I)Warfighting services for afloat/ashore Naval, Joint, Agency, and Coalition Forces in the Pacific and Indian Ocean areas of operation.

 - Operate, maintain, secure, and defend the Navy’s portion of the Department of Defense Information Network (DoDIN) in the Pacific Area of Responsibility supporting Fleet operations.

-- Direct the daily operations of three subordinate Commands, two Detachments, and 16 Activities, across 17 time zones including Naval Computer And Telecommunication Station (NCTS) Guam, NCTS Far East and NCTS San Diego, NCTAMS PAC Detachments in Puget Sound, WA and Kojarena, Australia, and 16 additional subordinate activities in the Pacific area of responsibility.
+- Direct the daily operations of two subordinate Commands, two Detachments, and 8 Activities, across 12 time zones including Naval Computer And Telecommunication Station (NCTS) Guam and NCTS San Diego, NCTAMS PAC Detachments in Puget Sound, WA and Kojarena, Australia.

 History of NCTAMS PAC

 At the close of the 19th century, King Kalakaua of the Hawaiian Islands gave the United States government the exclusive rights to enter and develop Pearl Harbor.
 In May 1888, the United States established a coaling station at the harbor to service the vessels of the Pacific Fleet.